SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Jens Stephan

-Using improved methodology and an expanded research design, we examine whether the small firm/January effect (Keim 1983) is declining over time due to market efficiency.
-First, we find that January returns are smaller after 1963-1979, but have simply reverted to levels that existed before that time.
+Using improved methodology and an expanded research design, we examine whether the small firm/January effect is declining over time due to market efficiency.
+First,we find that January returns are smaller after 1963–1979, but have simply reverted to levels that existed before that time.
 Second, we show that the January effect is not limited to mature markets but also appears in firms trading on the relatively new NASDAQ exchange in the 1970s.
 Third, trading volume for small firms in December and January is not different from other months, implying that traders are not actively arbitraging the anomaly.
 Together, our results suggest that this anomaly continues to defy rational explanation in an efficient market.

 Keywords: January effect, market efficiency, arbitrage

-JEL Classifications: G12
+JEL Classification: G12

 Suggested Citation

-Easterday, Kathryn E., Sen, Pradyot K. and Stephan, Jens, The Persistence of the Small Firm/January Effect: Is it Consistent With Investors' Learning and Arbitrage Efforts?
-(June 2008).
-Quarterly Review of Economics and Finance, Forthcoming.
-Available at SSRN: http://ssrn.com/abstract=1166149
+Easterday, Kathryn E. and Sen, Pradyot K. and Stephan, Jens, The Persistence of the Small Firm/January Effect: Is it Consistent With Investors' Learning and Arbitrage Efforts?
+(June 1, 2008).
+Quarterly Review of Economics and Finance, 49(3): 1172-1193, 2009, Available at SSRN: https://ssrn.com/abstract=1166149

 Kathryn E. Easterday (Contact Author)

-Miami University Farmer School of Business ( email )
+Wright State University ( email )

 United States